Baby Reindeer scoops early Bafta win with prize for Jessica Gunning

 Gunning has previously picked up an Emmy, Sag award and Golden Globe for playing Martha, whose interference in Donny’s life makes his world unravel, as the show also dramatises the failing comedian character’s other traumas.

-Baby Reindeer hit the headlines since being released on Netflix last year after a woman claiming to be the “real” Martha came forward to bring a lawsuit against the streaming company.
+Baby Reindeer hit the headlines after it was released on Netflix last year when a woman, claiming to be the “real” Martha, came forward to bring a lawsuit against the streaming company.

-Picking up the best supporting actor prize was Ariyon Bakare for the BBC LGBT drama Mr Loverman, based on the Bernardine Evaristo novel of the same name.

 The ceremony was opened by host and Scottish actor Alan Cumming, who referenced his presenting role on The Traitors US in a sketch with footage of him shown in the Scottish Highlands castle where the hit reality series takes place.